zodbot/llm_finetuning/Readme.md

 - Lower learning rate led to more stable training but lower performance
 - Model shows high confidence on clear sentiment examples but appropriate uncertainty on mixed reviews
 - Increasing number of batches led to lower performance
+- When increasing the number of unfrozen transformer layers from one to two:
+  - Training accuracy reached 100% (overfitting)
+  - Validation accuracy remained at 84.38%
+  - Test accuracy increased to 96.88%
+  - This pattern indicates clear overfitting, where additional model capacity led to memorization of training data rather than better generalization.
+While test accuracy improved, the perfect training accuracy suggests the model might not be robust to new, unseen data.